 She is a lifelong champion for public education and believes that public schools are the great equalizer.

-Both candidates, Senator Cathleen Galgiani and San Francisco Supervisor Malia Cohen, are highly qualified and have spent many years in public office.
-Both understand education issues, tax issues, and are committed to continuing to work with educators.
-The choice is yours.
+San Francisco Supervisor Malia Cohen is highly qualified and has spent many years in public office.
+Malia Cohen understands education issues, tax issues, and is committed to continuing to work with educators.